aletc1/kubedaemon/README.md

 # Kubedaemon
 A Serverless, multi-tenant, easy-to-use, Kubernetes service launcher (jobs, work queues, GRPC/HTTP services) with scale-to-zero support.

-> :warning: this project is in **early stages and under heavy development** and have not reach the alpha stage yet!
+> :warning: this project is in **early stages and not ready for prime time** even haven't reached the alpha stage yet!
 So, proceed with caution.

 ## Motivation